 A very large increase in pressure was visible in the years directly after the current government of Prime Minister Narendra Modi was first elected in 2014.
-However, over the past five reporting periods, the average pressure against Christians in India has been very high, but stable - with all scores in the range of 13.2-13.6 points.
-Although the score for average pressure did decrease slightly in WWL 2022, this is not an indication that the situation in the country has improved for Christians.
+However, over the past five reporting periods, the average pressure against Christians in India has been very high, but stable - with all scores within the range of 13.3-13.6 points.
+The score for average pressure in WWL 2023 was the same as in WWL 2022, an indication that the situation in the country has not improved for Christians.